BreezyPixels — KarmaCaptain Reddit marketing client

 One flat retainer.
 We handle everything.

-Every part of the system — research, writing, posting, monitoring, reporting — fully done for you.
-One monthly fee, no add-ons, no surprises.
-You'll see directly attributable traffic and revenue within 48 hours of kickoff.
+Every part of the system, fully done for you: research, writing, posting, monitoring, and reporting.
+One monthly fee with no add-ons.
+You'll see directly attributable traffic and revenue inside the first 48 hours after kickoff.

 Cancel any time — keep every ranking we've built for you, forever